NihalKPatel/NihalKPatel/README.md

 I am a Software Engineering.

 * 🌍  I'm based in Auckland, New Zealand
-* ✉️  You can contact me at [nkpatel99.nz@gmail.com](mailto:nkpatel99.nz@gmail.com)
 * 🧠  I'm learning to code :)
-* 🤝  I'm open to collaborating on Frontend, API backend projects.

 ### Skills